Velocidex/velociraptor-docs/content/vql_reference/server/_index.md

 Arg | Description | Type
 ----|-------------|-----
-to|Receipient of the mail|list of string (required) cc|A cc for the mail|list of string subject|The subject.|string
+to|Receipient of the mail|list of string (required) from|The from email address.|string
+cc|A cc for the mail|list of string subject|The subject.|string
 body|The body of the mail.|string (required)
-period|How long to wait before sending the next mail - help to throttle mails.|int64 (required)
+period|How long to wait before sending the next mail - help to throttle mails.|int64 (required) server_port|The SMTP server port to use (default 587).|uint64 server|The SMTP server to use (if not specified we try the config file).|string auth_username|The SMTP username we authenticate to the server.|string auth_password|The SMTP username password we use to authenticate to the server.|string